JohnSnowLabs/spark-nlp/docs/en/install.md

 - 8.2 ML & GPU
 - 8.3 ML & GPU
 - 8.4 ML & GPU
+- 9.0 ML & GPU
+- 9.1 ML & GPU
+- 10.0 ML & GPU
+- 10.1 ML & GPU
+- 10.2 ML & GPU

-NOTE: Spark NLP 3.1.x is based on TensorFlow 2.4.x which is compatible with CUDA11 and cuDNN 8.0.2.
-The only Databricks runtimes supporting CUDA 11. are 8.1 ML with GPU, 8.2 ML with GPU, and 8.3 ML with GPU.
+NOTE: Spark NLP 3.4.0 is based on TensorFlow 2.4.x which is compatible with CUDA11 and cuDNN 8.0.2.
+The only Databricks runtimes supporting CUDA 11 are 8.x and above as listed under GPU.

 </div><div class="h3-box" markdown="1">